Danaxar/12121212/README.md

 # Be productive with us ❤️
-We can close the trash for you 🗑️
+We close the trash for you 🗑️

 ## Usage
 Just open